PlatONnetwork/docs/docs/index.md

 title: Overview
 sidebar_label: Overview
 ---
-*We shall always keep to the upper road and practice justice with prudence in every way.* —— Plato
+『*We shall always keep to the upper road and practice justice with prudence in every way.*』 —— Plato

 Welcome to the PlatON documentation library.
 This document is designed to help different users understand PlatON from different perspectives and use PlatON.